ndnied91/covidTracker/client/README.md

 Current Issues:

-Heap Allocation Error on Heroku when trying to pull in historical data Set update once a day, rather then once an hour
+Heap Allocation Error on Heroku when trying to pull in historical data, Set update once a day, rather then once an hour,
 Fix mobile scaling